 Reviews of my books and other work are posted on the “What The Papers Say” page.

-My next book will be Darwin Comes to Town, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) to be published in 2017 by Quercus Books in the UK, by Picador in the US, and by dtv in Germany.
+My next book will be Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) to be published in early 2018 by Quercus Books in the UK, by Picador in the US, and by dtv in Germany.

 Nature’s Nether Regions (2014)